thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *"Linear Algebra?"* - said *Italica*, a student in Design who recently acquired an appetite for pretty illustrations of Math concepts.

 "Yes.
-Linear Algebra, is a story about vectors." - Regan, a Machine Learning engineer, sipping her favourite coffee with condensed milk.
+Linear Algebra is a story about vectors." - Regan, a Machine Learning engineer, sipping her favourite coffee with condensed milk.

 *"I like stories.
 How does this one start?"*

-<center><b>1.
-Vectors</b></center>
+## Vectors

 <style type="text/css">